Renowned B.C. First Nations therapist recognizing for resilience - North Island Gazette

 The first time Williams mustered the courage to get in front of a large audience, he was very well received.

-“I thought – holy – I can do this,’ he said, remembering it fondly.
+“I thought – holy – I can do this,” he remembers fondly.

 It brings him great satisfaction to think of all the people he’s helped since becoming sober, and he hopes that he can help even more in future.